BarathEswerN/Insight_DE_Project/README.md

 ![Screenshot](Capture.PNG)

 ## Quantitative specifications/constraints
-Optimize number of tweets processed per minute.
+Optimize number of tweets processed per minute, throughput and latency.
+Yet to be estimated.